unrealwork/atsd-use-cases/SocrataPython/README.md

 ## Overview

-In less than 5 minutes you will be able identify the top-10 contractors in the [New York State Solar Photovoltaic Incentive Program](https://www.nyserda.ny.gov/All-Programs/Programs/NY-Sun/Customers), by loading a [data.gov](https://catalog.data.gov/dataset/solar-photovoltaic-pv-incentive-program-completed-projects-by-city-and-contractor-beginnin) dataset into a python DataFrame.
+By the end of this tutorial you will be able identify the top-10 contractors in the [New York State Solar Photovoltaic Incentive Program](https://www.nyserda.ny.gov/All-Programs/Programs/NY-Sun/Customers), by loading a [data.gov](https://catalog.data.gov/dataset/solar-photovoltaic-pv-incentive-program-completed-projects-by-city-and-contractor-beginnin) dataset into a python DataFrame.

 The process should take less than **5 minutes**.